 Submissions will be assessed by a selection panel, and one writer will be commissioned to produce an original 2000 word essay for publication in the Summer issue of Imprint (December 2019), and will receive $1100.00 for their work.

-Successful Applicant Notified – Week beginning Monday 22nd July, 2019
+Successful Applicant Notified – Friday 2 August, 2019

 - Applicants must submit a 300-400 word proposal outlining what aspect of Australian print culture they would focus on if successful.
 The proposal and resulting essay must be original, and entirely the work of the author.
 The Ursula Hoff Essay for Imprint has been created to commission a new piece of written work based on original research, for publication in Imprint magazine.
 Proposals should not be based on an existing or previously published essay.